juliob29/crypto-values/README.md

 # Crypto Values
 ![Coverage](https://img.shields.io/badge/coverage-93%25-green.svg?style=flat-square)

-This Bertie.ai skill returns to a user a search result, showing all found Cryptocurrencies from the [CoinMarketCap](https://coinmarketcap.com/) source.
+This program returns to a user a search result, showing all found Cryptocurrencies from the [CoinMarketCap](https://coinmarketcap.com/) source.
 After locating the Cryptocurrencies, a list of values from the end of a market day is given, and this information is then graphed on a Plotly link, that can be inserted to any written article.
 If Plotly is